Southern Yakutia (Sakha)

 “But we created a new home in Soyuzgrad, an abode of serenity

 that is not discriminatory at all.
-Yes, Comrade Taidje; we have not experienced
+Yes, Comrade Taidje, we have not experienced

 any incident of discrimination in Soyuzgrad.”

 Platov’s grandchildren you just told me about?
-It is possible racist attacks
+Racist attacks like that one can

-like that one can spread to every corner of the lands of the former Soviet
+spread to every corner of the lands of the former Soviet Union.”

 “Hmm, my friend!”